 Session one focuses on equipping individuals with tools and strategies to advise students onto and along the college and career pathway.
 Subsequent sessions explore: the importance of mentoring, the Essential Skills that CFES deems critical for students to succeed in college and beyond, college readiness, paying for college, career and workforce topics of today, including the role of virtual support.

-At the conclusion of the workshop, you will be awarded a College and Career Readiness Advisor Certificate, certified by the University of Vermont.
-If this was your first CCR session, then you will be recognized as a Level I advisor.
-If you have previously attended a CCR Training, you are eligible to be recognized as a Level II advisor.
-Following the workshop, expect to receive ongoing support through webinars and digital resources.
-This is a fantastic opportunity for those seeking professional development opportunities, including Continuing Teacher and Leader Effectiveness (CTLE) credit.
+At the conclusion of the workshop, participants are awarded a College and Career Readiness Advisor certificate from the University of Vermont.
+First time attendees are recognized as Level I advisors, while second-timers are recognized as Level II advisors.
+Following the workshop, participants receive ongoing support through webinars and digital resources.
+This is an opportunity for those seeking professional development, including Continuing Teacher and Leader Effectiveness (CTLE) credit.

-A CCR Advisor helps young people build knowledge and skills to become college and career ready.
-Advisors can include community members, business leaders, teachers, coaches, college students or retirees who mentor students in a range of college and career readiness topics, such as, admission and financial aid deadlines, understand how to pay for college, complete applications, find internships and job shadowing opportunities and meet other college and career readiness challenges.
+A CCR Advisor inspires and encourages, while helping young people build knowledge and skills to become college and career ready.
+Advisors can be community members, business leaders, teachers, coaches, college students, bus drivers, custodians or retirees who mentor students in a range of college and career readiness topics, such as, admission and financial aid deadlines, understand how to pay for college, complete applications, find internships and job shadowing positions and meet other college and career readiness challenges.

-Each block consists of two live video sessions scheduled one week apart, and five on-demand webinars that participants will view at their convenience prior to the closing session.
-You must participate in both the opening and closing live video sessions at the time they are scheduled in order to receive credit.
+Each block consists of two live video sessions scheduled one week apart, and five on-demand webinars that participants view at their convenience prior to the closing session.
+Participants must attend both the opening and closing live video sessions to receive credit.